How to Select Scope Power ~ Less magnification is more!

 Frequently Asked Questions

-What is the most critical, yet least understood, specification when selecting a rifle scope?
+What is the most critical, yet least understood, specification for a rifle scope?

-No, higher magnification does not always equate to better shooting ability.
-The video demonstrates sub-MOA accuracy achieved with low-power optics, proving that practical Field of View and proper technique are often more important than maximum zoom.
+No, higher scope magnification does not necessarily guarantee better accuracy.
+The video demonstrates that excellent accuracy, like a 3/8-inch group at 100 yards, can be achieved with lower magnification scopes, emphasizing that practical FOV and shooter skill are often more critical than maximum zoom.

 Related News